hramteke/lumen-starter/CONTRIBUTING.md

 > If you'd like to see the log output you can attach to consolidated logs with `docker-compose logs` (`ctrl + c` to exit)

-5. Install composer dependencies by running `docker run -i -v $(pwd):/var/www/html realpage/builder:composer-1 composer install --prefer-dist`
+5. Install composer dependencies by running `docker exec -it $(docker-compose ps -q fpm) composer install --prefer-dist`

 > After composer dependencies are installed for the first time, you can use [builder commands](https://github.com/realpage/builder#usage) as shortcuts.